gizinski-jacek/Restaurant-page-project/README.md

 # Restaurant Page Project

-2021.05.18  Initial file setup for restaurant page project following The Odin Project curriculum.
+A restaurant page made using Javascript modules and webpack.